joaquinrz/flamingo-oss24/README.md

 ## Register Edge Clusters in Flamingo

-For the management cluster to visualize and manage the resources of each edge cluster, we need to register each cluster by creating a secret based on the existing kubeconfig context.
+To enable the management cluster to visualize and manage the resources of each edge cluster, we need to register each cluster by creating a secret based on the existing kubeconfig context.

 ```bash
 kubectl config use-context $MGMT_CLUSTER_NAME